CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

 # Unity Vertex Color Processor for Crocotile3D .obj files

-Original intention is to extend Unity importer to support Vertex Colors from .obj files created with Crocotile3D perfectly.
+Original intention is to extend Unity 3D model importer to support Vertex Colors from .obj files created with Crocotile3D perfectly.

 It also adds other quality of life improvements that you can find described